AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

   >[!NOTE]
   >
-  >In a future section, you will download Adobe's **upload key** (the public portion).
+  >In a future step, you will download Adobe's **upload key** (the public portion).
 This is a second public/private key pair that is used by Adobe to _upload_ data to the FTP server.

 * Add the public key to your existing FTP server.